 On Thin Ice

-On Thin Ice (OTI) is Harvard's oldest improv comedy group on campus - we do short-form and musical improv (much like the games you see on "Whose Line Is It Anyway?")!
+On Thin Ice is Harvard's oldest improv comedy group on campus.
+We present short-form and musical improv, much like the games you see on "Whose Line Is It Anyway?"

 PBHA's HARMONY Mentoring

 We provide instrumental and vocal instruction for kids in the Cambridge Public Schools.
 Through our efforts, we aim to provide musical guidance and to foster musical appreciation in supplement to the musical education received in school.
-Click here to join us.
+More information here.